sestoft/C5/README.md

 Thus, in our opinion, C5 provides the most powerful, well-structured and scalable generic collections library available for C#/CLI.

-== What does the name C5 stand for?
+## What does the name C5 stand for?

-This is not entirely clear, but it may stand for <em>Copenhagen Comprehensive Collection Classes for C#</em>, although the library may be used from VB.NET, F# and other CLI languages, not just C#.
+This is not entirely clear, but it may stand for *Copenhagen Comprehensive Collection Classes for C#*, although the library may be used from VB.NET, F# and other CLI languages, not just C#.
 It has nothing to do with a Microsoft Dynamics product that used to be called Concorde C5/Damgaard C5/Navision C5, nor a real-time operation system called C5 (or Chorus), nor the C5 Corporation (system